 Section 4.03 Election of the Executive Board

-(a) The election of officers is held every two (2) years following the Colorado Democratic Party (CDP) reorganization meeting at a regularly scheduled meeting of the initiative in odd-numbered years.
+(a) The election of officers is held every two (2) years in conjunction with the Colorado Democratic Party (CDP) reorganization meeting or the March scheduled meeting of the initiative in odd-numbered years.

 (b) Nominations or self-nominations can be done from the floor or with prior notice to the election committee.